MikeDigitize/lazy/README.md

 ```
 ### Lazy Events

+An instance of `LazyLoad` inherits a single method `fireLazyEvent`.
 An event listener listening for a `lazyload` event is bound to each element.
-When fired, the event triggers its load.
-An instance of `LazyLoad` inherits a single method `fireLazyEvent`.
-When passed an element it fires the `lazyload` event on that element.
+When passed an element it fires its `lazyload` event.
+Upon receipt of that event `LazyLoad` will attempt to load the element.

 ```javascript
 // an instance of LazyLoad looks like this